I am Eshba Evalyn Hadassah. I was born and raised in India.

 I started reviewing for my October exam early in the fall.
 As I was studying for the second time, I could tell I was achieving greater comprehension of the material.

-After my first attempt of Part 3 in July, I quickly wrote down the questions as soon as I got home.
+After my first attempt at Part 3 in July, I quickly wrote down the questions as soon as I got home.
 Thankfully, I was able to recall up to 68 questions.

 The corporate social responsibility and the organizational structure questions, in particular, were pretty confusing.
 I made notes to concentrate more on those parts during my review.
 There were also questions not covered by Gleim.
 So, I ordered the IIA CIA Review materials.